hbustamante8/School_District_Analysis/README.md

       Replacing the ninth-grade scores did not affect the math and reading scores by grade.
-One visual difference is that  Thomas High School 9th grade, "nan" is seen as all test scores were taken out.
+One visual difference is that for Thomas High School 9th grade, "nan" is seen as all test scores were taken out.